syncfusion/blazor-docs/src/lists/listview/how-to/chat-window-user-interface-using-listview.md

 description: "Blazor ListView how to section, get selected item, dual list, listview filtering, add & remove items from listview, grid layout using listview, listview drag & drop."
 ---

-# How to implement chat window user interface using ListView
+# How to chat window user interface using listview

 ListView can be customized as chat window.
 To achieve that, use the ListView `Template` .

-    * The ListView template is used to showcase the ListView as chat window.
+    * The Listview template is used to showcase the ListView as chat window.
     * Avatar control is used to design the image of contact person.

 Refer the below template code snippet for Template of chat window.